Geolocation and time zone data

 attribute exist?} a--->|Yes|b(Send message in

-customer timezone) a-.->|No|c{Does cio_timezone
+customer time zone) a-.->|No|c{Does cio_timezone

 attribute exist?} c-->|Yes|b c-.->|No|d(Send message in